sschneidinger/sschneidinger/Project 2/readme.md

 Diversification is a crucial factor in risk mitigation.

 Each blue dot in the scatterplot represents a unique portfolio allocation.
+It represents the trade-off between expected returns on and volatility (risk) for different portfolio allocations.

 ![b9198b56-a98c-4de9-afe1-8867919af500](https://github.com/user-attachments/assets/2b86846d-ead2-4135-9dab-774a036b2f8c)

-To enhance clarity, each asset was assigned a unique color in the scatterplot.
+To enhance clarity, each portfolio allocation was assigned a unique color in the scatterplot.

 ![c89b2957-f4ea-4f1f-834f-0b696f309680](https://github.com/user-attachments/assets/3b910121-fc69-4411-9ac3-ed2ac094e3c1)

-Here we can see the black x
+Here we can see the black x marker.
+The black "X" marker represents the portfolio with the lowest possible risk.
+The reason it is located on the far left, is because that is where volatility is at its minimum.
+The returns for this selection would be moderate, meaning is prioritizes stability over anything.
+Thus, this portfolio selection would have minimal flunctuations.

 ![1640d1e3-18de-4443-b648-3cc7f8db1314](https://github.com/user-attachments/assets/7934961a-e431-469a-9d7f-4ab25f33a70b)

-The two crosses show the....
+The two markers show the:

+  - Minimum Volatility Portfolio (Black X):

+    This is the portfolio with the lowest possible risk (volatility).

+    It is located on the far left of the plot.

+    Investors who are highly risk-averse may prefer this portfolio.

+  - Optimal Risk Portfolio (Blue X):

+    This is the portfolio that offers the best risk-return trade-off.

+    It is typically chosen based on the Sharpe Ratio, which maximizes return per unit       of risk.

+    It lies on the efficient frontier where return is maximized for a given risk level.

 ![1efb0441-ecec-4460-bbc1-02eebc5b0fb1](https://github.com/user-attachments/assets/d91e30d6-212e-4146-9242-40269378e639)

 The most efficient region for diversification and risk mitigation is located between the minimum volatility portfolio and the optimal risk-return point, which is highlighted in gray shading on the plot.
+Anything outside of the gray shading would not align with our risk level.

 ![3f170b40-63de-4944-a27a-3c4a5c25a0af](https://github.com/user-attachments/assets/80c6731f-15d6-4dcd-8866-f836f1fb9149)